Nov 22, 2022

 There are two key concepts underpinning analytics reporting – dimensions and metrics.

-Dimensions describe data.
-They are things like country, channel, location, age, gender, and device used.
-Metrics measure data.
-Metrics might include visitor numbers, revenue, goal completions, and so on.
+Dimensions describe data: things like country, channel, location, age, gender, and device used.
+Metrics measure data such as visitor numbers, revenue, goal completions, etc.

 Some common dimensions within Google Analytics include:

 Some common engagement metrics within Google Analytics include:

 You should explore the metrics that are available to you, and see how they can be segmented using dimensions to get a deeper understanding of your website traffic and customers.